Techtonica/curriculum/agile-development/scrum.md

 ### Common Mistakes / Misconceptions

-List things that apprentices might not realize, might assume at first, or should avoid.

 - Scrum is a process.
 This is a myth.
 Scrum is a framework.
 - Scrum is an acronym.
 This is also false, but a good interview question.
 - Scrum is a silver bullet.
 Scrum is just a framework to be used with a set of instructions.
 Scrum implementation and the outcome of a project is based on many factors, outside of the control of the framework.